Samuelfaure/suchdevblog/docs/opinions/WhyDiversityIsGreat.md

 In terms of hard skills, it is absolutely clear that 5 years of computer science from a reputable university absolutely obliterates 6 months of React bootcamp.
 You just can't get solid fundamentals in such a short period of time.
 But in term of softer skills, bootcamp graduates often have a lot to bring to the table.

 I interviewed a bunch of applicants, CS graduates and bootcampers.
 Contrary to popular belief, I would argue it is often less risky to hire a bootcamper.
 Usually, if they're in the top of their classes, they're a sure bet.
 I would hire the top 3 graduates in a class of 20 bootcampers in a heartbeat.
-The CS graduates on the other hand, well, while they usually have solid fundamentals, you can't always be so sure they'll bring much more to the table, **especially** if you're team is already 90% CS graduates.
+The CS graduates on the other hand, well, while they usually have solid fundamentals, you can't always be so sure they'll bring much more to the table, **especially** if your team is already 90% CS graduates.

 #### Experience is found in the weirdest places

 [One of my articles](/opinions/WhatOpenSourceIs.md) recently got trendy on HackerNews.
-Comments were mostly supportive, but more than a few were quite vitriolic, dismissing my work as the uneducated opinion from someone who graduated with "A fake degree from a fake school".
+Comments were mostly supportive, but a few were quite vitriolic, dismissing my work as the uneducated opinion from someone who graduated with "A fake degree from a fake school".
 This is because I studied at 42 coding school in Paris, a fact I do not hide.
 However, I **absolutely disagree with the statement that I graduated with a fake degree from a fake school**.
 And this is because I never even graduated from 42.
 I dropped out as soon as I got a good job.

 I have been wise enough to not engage with the vitriol - and this wisdom comes from my past experiences.
 Because in another life, long before finding my way in tech, I had already established myself as a microcelebrity content creator in a completely different domain.
 I got the experience of do and don't.
 Also, you're still reading, so my guess is that I manage to stay interesting enough, and where do you think I got that skill from?

 Amongst other things I did in my life, I got an actual-not-fake engineering degree in food science.
 I designed energy drinks.
 I spent a year in the jungle meeting amazonian tribes to study how they made juices from palm trees fruits.
 I spent three months just walking from France to Portugal.
 I taught physics and chemistry in high school.
 I'm not sure how it all relates to a job in tech, but I know the sum of my experiences matters to what I bring to the table.

-During my fake degree at my fake school, I met incredible people.
+During my fake studies at my fake school, I met incredible people.
 A professional poker player, now working in legaltech.
-A genius that wrote his first C program at the age of 12, because he was bored of Javascript that he learnt at the age of 10.
+A genius that wrote his first C program at the age of 12, because he was bored of Javascript which he learnt at the age of 10.
 An entrepreneur from marketing school that launched his startup right after.
 He's now a multi-millionaire.
 Too bad he also dropped out, he could have been a billionaire.

 A company hires **people**.
 Experienced, skilled people.
 Always hiring the same kind of people would be like furnishing your toolshed with only hammers.
 Hammers are important, they're also not all you need to build a house.